isomerpages/enterprisesg-switch/example-resource/blog/_posts/2023-04-04-post-Leather made from mushrooms: Alternative materials making waves through the fashion scene.md

 With a vision to empower local communities through high-performance and sustainable material made for the global market, five friends, came together in 2018 to establish Mycotech (MYCL) in Singapore.
 The bio-based material startup cultivates agri-waste based materials bound by mushroom mycelium which acts as a natural adhesive.
 This innovative technology forms MYCL’s MyleaTM &nbsp;biofabrication leather, a material that resembles animal leather.

 ![Mycotech team photo](/images/entrepassarticle_mycotechteamphoto.png)
+<sup> Featured in the photo are Adi and the co-founders of MYCL </sup>

 The effective leather replacement has been made into watches and other award-winning leather products through MYCL’s collaborations with both global and homegrown brands, such as Doublet and WTF!
 We The Future.
 Today, we speak with Adi, Co-Founder of MYCL and [EntrePass](https://www.startupsg.gov.sg/programmes/30813/entrepass) holder, as he shares more about his startup journey and the road ahead for MYCL.